codesardine/jak/README.md

 Missing yours?, let me know.

 ## Known Issues
-Does not like NVIDIA cards and as such falls back to software rendering, so if you use one of them you have to do without GPU accelaration.
+ * Does not like NVIDIA cards and as such falls back to software rendering, so if you use one of them you have to do without GPU acceleration.
 Only PCI devices.
+ * As of Python 3.8 PySide2 is not compatible = https://github.com/codesardine/Jade-Application-Kit/issues/67, until this is fixed upstream set your bindings via environment variable or config file.

 ## License
 Jade Application Kit is covered by the GPL license.